swcarpentry/make-novice/01-intro.md

 # USAGE: bash run_pipeline.sh
 # to produce plots for isles and abyss.

+# These lines are commented out because they don't need to be rerun.
 #python wordcount.py books/isles.txt isles.dat
 #python wordcount.py books/abyss.txt abyss.dat

 python plotcount.py isles.dat isles.png
 python plotcount.py abyss.dat abyss.png

+# Archive the results so we can share them with a colleague.
 tar -czf analysis.tar.gz isles.dat abyss.dat
 ~~~

-Followed by `bash run_pipeline.sh`.
+Then, we would run our modified shell script using `bash run_pipeline.sh`.

-But this process, and subsequently undoing it,
+But commenting out these lines, and subsequently uncommenting them,
 can be a hassle and source of errors in complicated pipelines.

 What we really want is an executable _description_ of our pipeline that
 allows software to do the tricky part for us:
 figuring out what steps need to be rerun.

 Make was developed by
 Stuart Feldman in 1977 as a Bell Labs summer intern, and remains in